IHE/ITI.mCSD/input/pagecontent/ITI-91.md

 ##### 2:3.91.4.1.2 Message Semantics

-A Care Services Update Consumer initiates a history request using HTTP GET as defined at [http://hl7.org/fhir/R4/http.html#history](http://hl7.org/fhir/R4/http.html#history) on the mCSD Resources.
+A Care Services Update Consumer initiates a history request using HTTP GET as defined at [{{site.data.fhir.path}}http.html#history]({{site.data.fhir.path}}http.html#history) on the mCSD Resources.

 A Care Services Update Supplier and Care Services Update Consumer shall support the following parameters.

 ```
 _since
 ```

+It is possible to use HTTP protocol or HTTPS protocol.
+The HTTPS protocol is highly recommended.

 They shall also support the requirements in [ITI TF-2: Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format), Populating the Expected Response Format.